hardiktyagi1999-gmail-com/java-interview/README.md

 #### Problem-002 Implementing a class hierarchy using Java's inheritance

-This project intends to demonstrate Java's inheritance and encapsulation by implementing a basic class hierarchy.
+This project intends to demonstrate Java's inheritance and polymorphism by implementing a basic class hierarchy.